-He thought the transition to working as an MLT in Canada would be straightforward, but that turned out not to be the case.
-There was no information available to him while he was still in Nigeria that explained all that is required to work as an MLT in Canada.
+Ike thought that the transition to working as an MLT in Canada would be straightforward, but that wasn’t the case.
+For example, Aba’s MLT indistry is dominated by private business; however, in Canada, most MLTs work for institutions.
+There was no information available to him in Nigeria that explained how to find work as an MLT in Canada.

-Other challenges he faced was the realization that his education documents were not as detailed as what is required in Canada and having to coordinate the necessary documentation directly from Nigeria.
-It took a full year to coordinate and receive all the required documents which Ike referred to this as a “wasted year.”
+Ike also realized that his academic documents were not did not provide the details necessary to withstand credential verification in Canada.
+Therefore, he had to have new documentation sent directly from Nigeria.
+It took a full year to coordinate and receive all the required documents.
+Ike referred to this as a “wasted year.”

-Since 2003 when Ike immigrated, resources have been developed to help internationally trained individuals to assess their skills and learn the Canadian requirements to practice their profession.
-The Canadian Society of Medical Laboratory Science (CSMLS) developed their Online Self-Assessment Tool for IEMLTs.
+There are a lot of resources available today to help internationally trained individuals learn how to continue their careers in Canada.
+For example, the Canadian Society of Medical Laboratory Science (CSMLS) now has an Online Self-Assessment Tool for IEMLTs.

-When Ike arrived in Canada, his wife was eight months pregnant.
-During this period, Ike struggled to get his educational documents from Nigeria and found a range of temporary jobs to provide for his growing family.
+During this period, Ike found a range of temporary jobs to provide for his family.
 He worked in a bakery, was a personal support worker, and had a manual labour job in construction.

 Importance of Career Research and Training Programs